seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/README.md

 #### 2.1 Transform Communication objects

-As to describe a ROS communication port we first have to define the type of the information to be exchanged (i.e. msgs, srvs and actions), in SeRoNet, we have to start with the models of the communication objects.
+Like in ROS to describe a communication port we have first to define the type of the information to be exchanged (i.e. msgs, srvs and actions), in SeRoNet, we have to start with the models of the communication objects.

 For the common ROS objects, the respective SeRoNet objects are already translated and available within this [repository](https://github.com/ipa-nhg/SeRoNet-examples/tree/ROSdocu/SeRoNet-Tooling-ROS-Mixed-Port/DomainRosModelsRepositories).